Skip to content

 • James Larkin (1874-1947): A key figure in Irish history, Jim Larkin was born in Toxeth to Irish parents.
 His statue on O’Connell’s Street in Dublin is a tribute to his leadership during the fight for Irish Independence.

-• Catherine (Kitty) Wilkinson (1786-1860): Born in Derry or Londonderry in 1786 Kitty moved to Liverpool as a child.
-Kitty is responsible for working out that cleansing bedding and clothing in boiling water prevented the spreading of cholera.
-She is responsible for saving many lives in the city.
+• Catherine (Kitty) Wilkinson (1786-1860): Born in Derry or Londonderry in 1786, Kitty moved to Liverpool as a child.
+She ensured that cleansing bedding and clothing in boiling water prevented cholera and saved many lives in the city.

-Are you surprised by the amount of people with an Irish background that have made history in Liverpool?
-Have we left anyone out that deserves a space on the list?
+Are you surprised by the number of Irish people who have made history in the city?
+Have we left anyone out who deserves a space on the list?

-The city also has a history of links to unionism in Northern Ireland and is the only English city to have a significant membership within the Orange Order.
-In 1999 former leader of the Democratic Unionist Party Ian Paisley attempted but failed to establish a branch of the DUP in Liverpool.
+The city also has a history of links to unionism in Northern Ireland and is the only English city with a significant membership within the Orange Order.
+In 1999, former leader of the Democratic Unionist Party Ian Paisley attempted but failed to establish a branch of the DUP in Liverpool.

-In terms of historical architecture, Liverpool has one extremely important link to the city of Belfast.
-The White Star Line headquarters were based on James Street, Liverpool when their famous ship, The Titanic, sank on her maiden voyage.
+In terms of historical architecture, the city has one vital link to the city of Belfast.
+The White Star Line headquarters were based on James Street, Liverpool, when their famous ship, The Titanic, sank on her maiden voyage.

 The news of the disaster was read out from the balcony of this building in 1912, as mentioned in the video below.